Clorox recalls cleaning products that may contain bacteria

 OAKLAND, Calif.
 (AP) — If you're thinking of wiping down your kitchen with that bottle of Pine-Sol all-purpose cleaner under your sink — stop.
 It may contain bacteria that could cause serious illness in people with compromised immune systems.

-Oakland, California-based Clorox said Tuesday it has recalled its scented multi-surface cleaners and all-purpose cleaners.
+The Clorox Company said Tuesday it has recalled its scented multi-surface cleaners and all-purpose cleaners.
 The recall doesn't include its iconic original pine-scented Pine-Sol, which is its only product registered as a disinfectant.

-The recalled products also include scented CloroxPro Pine-Sol All Purpose Cleaners and Clorox Professional Pine-Sol Lemon Fresh Cleaners, the U.S. Consumer Product Safety Commission said in a statement.
+The products recalled by the Oakland, California-based company also include scented CloroxPro Pine-Sol All Purpose Cleaners and Clorox Professional Pine-Sol Lemon Fresh Cleaners, the U.S. Consumer Product Safety Commission said in a statement.

 The products “may contain bacteria, including Pseudomonas aeruginosa, an environmental organism found widely in soil and water,” the commission said.